 This field is display-only and contains the review cycle as defined through the Update Product Line History screen.
-For more information about this review cycle definition

 Review Cycle in Days

 This no-entry field displays the number of days corresponding to the review cycle listed in the previous field.